Recovery procedures explained

 Can I pay the arrears by agreeing a payment plan?

 We will consider an offer from you to repay your arrears.
-Any arrangement will include the summons costs.
+Any arrangement will include the Summons costs.
 A liability order will also be sought as security against you defaulting on the payments.
 If you agree to a payment plan you must make the payments on time, otherwise further recovery action will take place.
-We will request that you complete an income and expenditure form before any offer is accepted - Income and Expenditure form
+We will request that you complete an income and expenditure form before any offer is accepted:

 What powers does the Council have to enforce the liability order?